 Coda plus CSSEdit almost perfect for web design

-Within the last year I switched to Coda for the markup and FTP portion of my web design and development projects.
+Within the last year, I switched to Coda for the markup and FTP portion of my web design and development projects.
 Coda is a nice piece of software and was the best application I had used for markup.
 The interface is clean, includes code snippets, allows you to manage multiple files at once and organizing all of your web projects so you can access them in one window.
-The FTP portion of the application works great and makes uploading, downloading and synching between the server and your computer easy.
+The FTP portion of the application works great and makes uploading, downloading and syncing between the server and your computer easy.
 It is almost perfect.
 Almost.
 Editing CSS was still much better in CSSEdit compared to Coda.
 Now I was down to two applications.

 CSSEdit goes Kaboom

 I was briefly horrified to hear that MacRabbit was discontinuing CSSEdit until I heard they were integrating with version 2 of their markup and FTP application Espresso Kaboom.
 Could I finally have one application to do everything I want?
 Find out my review of Espresso 2 Kaboom beta for web design and development in my next post.